 \subsubsection{Pre-trained Models and Compared Methods}

-In this paper, we choose three prototypical one-stream RGB-based trackers as pre-trained baselines: OSTrack~\cite{ye2022joint}, the most widely adopted model; DropTrack~\cite{wu2023dropmae} and SUTrack~\cite{chen2025sutrack}, which offer improved generalization.
-Notably, OSTrack and DropTrack are built upon ViT-B/16~\cite{dosovitskiy2020image}, while SUTrack adopts the HiViT-B/16~\cite{zhang2023hivit} as the backbone.
-Following their pre-trained configurations, these models differ in input resolution: OSTrack (128$\times$128/256$\times$256), DropTrack and SUTrack (192$\times$192/384$\times$384) for template and search regions, respectively.
-To comprehensively validate the effectiveness of our method, we conduct the following experiments in Tab.~\ref{tab:1} and Tab.~\ref{tab:2}.
+In this work, we choose three prototypical one-stream RGB-based trackers as pre-trained baselines: OSTrack~\citep{ye2022joint}, the most widely adopted model; DropTrack~\citep{wu2023dropmae} and SUTrack~\citep{chen2025sutrack}, which offer improved generalization and performance.
+Notably, OSTrack and DropTrack are built upon ViT-B/16~\citep{dosovitskiy2020image}, while SUTrack adopts the HiViT-B/16~\citep{zhang2023hivit} as the backbone.
+Following their pre-trained configurations, these models differ in input resolution: OSTrack~(128$\times$128/256$\times$256), DropTrack~(192$\times$192/384$\times$384), and SUTrack~(192$\times$192/384$\times$384) for template and search regions, respectively.
+To comprehensively validate the effectiveness of our method, we conduct the following experiments in Table~\ref{tab:1} and Table~\ref{tab:2}.
 First, we construct strong RGB-based single-modal baselines under full fine-tuning.
 Then, we evaluate our method under both full and parameter-efficient fine-tuning paradigms.
-For fair comparison, all methods are grouped according to the pre-trained trackers. \textbf{Notably}, OneTracker~\cite{hong2024onetracker} and MamTrack~\cite{Sun_2025_CVPR} adopt non-standard experimental settings and lack open-source implementations.
-OneTracker uses a 384$\times$384 pre-trained OSTrack, incompatible with standard benchmarks, so we compare it separately in Tab.~\ref{tab:3}.
+For fair comparison, all methods are grouped according to the pre-trained trackers. \textbf{Notably}, XTrack~\citep{tan2024xtrack}, OneTracker~\citep{hong2024onetracker} and MamTrack~\citep{Sun_2025_CVPR} adopt non-standard experimental settings and lack open-source implementations.
+XTrack~\citep{tan2024xtrack} and OneTracker use a 384$\times$384 pre-trained OSTrack, incompatible with standard benchmarks, so we compare it separately in Table~\ref{tab:3}.
 MamTrack, with unclear pretraining details but sharing the HiViT-B/16 backbone with SUTrack, is included in SUTrack-based comparisons.